Exodus The Scrolls of Redemptions (Megillot haGe’ulah)

 I recently heard a fascinating interview with the psychiatrist Bessel van der Kolk, an expert on the treatment of trauma.
 He defines trauma as overwhelmingly negative experiences which become lodged in the body beyond the reach of language.
 As an expert on PTSD (Post-traumatic stress disorder), he maintains that the “talking cure”—the traditional psychoanalytic attempt to make a coherent narrative of one’s trauma—cannot really help patients, but embodied work such as EMDR (eye movement desensitization and reprocessing therapy), mindfulness, and even yoga can.
 This week’s Torah reading speaks to that very attempt to provide the “talking cure” to the Israelites, yet they will have none of it!
 They cannot yet transform their suffering—imprinted in their whipped, humiliated, and mud-wracked bodies—into a coherent or meaningful story.

-Parashat Va’eira opens with the great speech of redemption, promising that God will free the Israelites from slavery with the proverbial outstretched arm and mighty acts of judgment, for “I am the LORD (Yhwh, that is, Being-Present-with/Becoming-for Israel) your God, who has freed you from the burdens of the Egyptians” (Exodus 6:7).
-Yet as soon as Moses delivers these eloquent words of hope, the whole narrative threatens to come to a grinding halt for the people would not listen to him.
+Parashat Va’eira opens with the great speech of redemption, promising that God will free the Israelites from slavery with the proverbial outstretched arm and mighty acts of judgment, for “I am the LORD (Yhwh, God as Being-Present-with/Becoming-for Israel) your God, who has freed you from the burdens of the Egyptians” (Exodus 6:7).
+Yet as soon as Moses delivers these eloquent words of hope, the story threatens to come to a grinding halt for the people would not listen to him.
 Why could they not hear the great redemption speech?
-Millenia later, these very words would become the basis for the Haggadah that we recite every year at Passover, the way we make meaning of that past collective trauma.
+Millenia later, these very words would become the basis for the Haggadah that we recite every year at Passover as we make meaning of that past collective trauma.
 The four verbs in God’s promise—“ve-hotz’eti…ve-hitzalti…ve-ga’alti…ve-laqaḥti, I will free you…save you….redeem you…and take you to be my people…” (vv.
 6-7)—are ritually linked to the drinking of four cups of wine during the seder (Mishnah Berurah 472:43).
-Yet when first relayed to the people, they were not heard, because of Israel’s “broken spirit (qotzer ruaḥ, lit. shortness of breath) and their cruel bondage” (Exodus 6:9, RSV).
+Yet when first relayed to the people, they were not heard, because of Israel’s “broken spirit (qotzer ruaḥ, lit. shortness of breath) and their cruel bondage” (Exodus 6:9, NRSV).
 What happened to cause such despair?

 What is that they were doing in attending to false words or, as Targum Onqelos suggests, by engaging in “empty or wasteful language (pitgamin beteilin)”?
 According to the plain sense, this might refers to the request to let the people go that they might worship God in the wilderness.
 Yet the verb yish‘u—to pay attention, gaze, or focus one’s regard (root: שעה)—is unusual.
 It often refers to religious observance, as in Isaiah’s prophecy that one day Israel will cease to regard idolatrous altars and focus on the One God alone (17:7-8), or, with respect to divine regard, when God heeds Abel’s but not Cain’s offering (Genesis 4:4-5).
 The Midrash Tanhuma (Va’era 6), however, links it to the double root of שעע, sha‘ashu‘a, meaning play:

 What is “’al yish‘u”?
 They had scrolls in their hands, with which they would play (mishta‘ash‘in) from Shabbat to Shabbat, saying God would redeem them.
-So Pharaoh said to them, “’al yish‘u be-divrei shaqer —Let them not pay attention to deceptive words”; that is, let them not play, meaning let them not rest (nafishim, lit. breathe) [on Shabbat], as it says “On that day, Pharaoh commanded the taskmasters and foremen of the people…” (Exodus 5:6).
+So Pharaoh said to them, “’al yish‘u be-divrei shaqer — Let them not pay attention to deceptive words”; that is, let them not play, meaning let them not rest (nafishim, lit. breathe) [on Shabbat], as it says “On that day, Pharaoh commanded the taskmasters and foremen of the people…”

 When Pharaoh deprives them of Shabbat, he takes away their scrolls of play that roll and unroll (presumably to be read), and so deprives them of the ability to breathe through the labor (nafishin).
 They are left only with “broken spirits,” their breathing shallow (qotzer ruaḥ), a manifestation of anxiety or panic.
 As Dr. van der Kolk remarks: “The big issue for traumatized people is that they don’t own themselves anymore.
 Any loud sound, anybody insulting them, hurting them, saying bad things, can hijack them away from themselves.”
 And so the Israelites cannot hear Moses’ redemption speech to them.
 The harsh unrelenting work is “soul stealing”.
 Even when the words—ve-hotz’eti…ve-hitzalti…ve-ga’alti…ve-laqaḥti, I will free you…save you….redeem you…and take you to be my people…” (vv.
 6-7)—might have been familiar from the “scrolls of redemption”, they are impervious to the message.